SheilaRos/svc-pricing-api/README.md

 ## How run
 Requirements:
 - Java: 21
-- gradle: 8.14
+- maven: 3.9.9

-You can run with the command `./gradlew run`
+You can run with the command `mvn spring-boot:run`
-You can run the unit and persistence tests with the command `./gradlew clean build` You can run the application test with the command `./gradlew karate`
+You can run the unit and persistence tests and karate tests with the command `mvn verify`

 ## Architecture Overview